tsherif/glcheck/README.md

 # Unit Tests

-A slimple unit test suite using **glcheck** might look like the following:
+A simple unit test suite using **glcheck** might look like the following:

 ```js